These days, news sites are flooded with articles about ChatGPT, the AI bot disrupting industries from programming to law.

 Challenges ChatGPT poses for lawyers

-ChatGPT can create additional challenges in the legal sphere.
+ChatGPT for lawyers can create additional challenges in the legal sphere.

 Accuracy